sofiafer08/CyberHojaldre/Control_Software/README.md

 Control software
 ====

 This directory contains the code for both the Open and Obstacle Course.
-Since the programmaing was done in MakeCode for micro:bit, you can find the .png's for the code in blocks, and the JavaScript.
+You can find the code written in C++ coded in the platform ARDUINO.IDE.
 An explanation about our coding decisions can be found in [Code Explained](https://github.com/sofiafer08/CyberHojaldre/tree/main/Code_Explained) .